stefanfluit/bitwarden-hetzner/README.md

 ### Terraform:
 #
 The Terraform binary should be available on your system in order to execute the script succesfully.
 You can find instructions here below.
 If you don't, the `prereq.sh` script will try to install Terraform for you.
-This is not tested yet.
+This is not tested yet and the script must be executed manually. `bash bitwarden-hetzner/config/prereq.sh`

 ```
 https://learn.hashicorp.com/tutorials/terraform/install-cli